Identity Cards Act 2006: ID cards during the World Wars

 Compulsory identity cards were first issued in the United Kingdom during World War I, and abandoned in 1919.
 Cards were re-introduced during World War II under the National Registration Act 1939, but were abandoned seven years after the end of that war, in 1952, amid widespread public resentment.
-The National Register however, became the National Health Service Register and is maintained to this day.
+The National Register became the National Health Service Register and is maintained to this day.
+Wartime alphanumeric identity numbers continued to be used as NHS numbers until 1996, when they were replaced by new fully numeric identifiers.

-The World War I identity card scheme was highly unpopular, though accepted in the light of the prevailing national emergency.
+The World War I identity card scheme was unpopular, though accepted in the light of the prevailing national emergency.
 It is possible to take a small measure of how the national identity scheme was received from remarks by the historian A. J. P. Taylor in his English History, 1914–1945, where he describes the whole thing as an "indignity" and talks of the Home Guard "harassing" people for their cards.

 After the Second World War the government of Clement Attlee decided to continue the scheme in the face of the Cold War and the perceived Soviet threat, though it grew ever less popular.
-In the mind of the public it was more and more associated with bureaucratic interference and regulation, reflected, most particularly, in the 1949 comedy film Passport to Pimlico.
 Identity cards also became the subject of a celebrated civil liberties case in 1950.
 Harry Willcock, a member of the Liberal Party, refused to produce his after being stopped by the police.
 During his subsequent trial he argued that identity cards had no place in peacetime, a defence rejected by the magistrate's court.
 In his subsequent appeal, Willcock v Muckle, the judgment of the lower court was upheld.